alamgirqazi/blog/_posts/2017-02-05-ThinkAndGrowRich.md

  We are what we are, because of the vibrations of thought which we pick up and register, through the stimuli of our daily environment.

-“THERE ARE NO LIMITATIONS TO THE MIND EXCEPT THOSE WE ACKNOWLEDGE”
+“THERE ARE NO LIMITATIONS TO THE MIND EXCEPT THOSE WE ACKNOWLEDGE.”

 The world has the habit of making room for the man whose words and actions show that he knows where he is going.